Teacher / General Staff Job Description

-You may also have the opportunity to team-teach a Social Studies/Science class on a given theme in preparation for an 18-day field trip centered around that theme.
-At the moment, this position does not include houseparenting (living in a boarding house with students).
+This position will consist of a variety of daily duties, including teaching electives (performing or visual arts, outdoor skills, woodworking, or sports and games); supervising chores, free time, and studio time; cooking; and farm chores.
+Candidates with teaching experience may be asked to team-teach a Social Studies/Science class on a given theme in preparation for an 18-day field trip centered around that theme.
+For the coming year, this position does not include house parenting (living in a boarding house with students).
 However, our distribution of staff duties changes every year, and candidates must be willing to houseparent in future years, if the need should arise.